Analysis | Why Trump can’t win

 So Trump’s team has shifted to the idea that recounts in close states will lead to the results being overturned.
 On Thursday morning, Trump tweeted that an audit of the totals in Arizona would lead to his being declared the state’s winner.

 Again, even if he won Arizona and Georgia, he would still lose the election.
-But it doesn't matter because a recount is almost certainly not going to overturn a margin of more than 10,000 votes.
+But it doesn’t matter, because a recount is almost certainly not going to overturn a margin of more than 10,000 votes.

-There have been recounts which shifted the results of major elections.
+There have been recounts that shifted the results of major elections.
 A Senate race in Minnesota in 2008 flipped from red to blue after a recount — but that involved a margin of a few hundred votes.
 That’s the normal scale at which a statewide recount might affect the margins: hundreds, not tens of thousands, of votes.
 George W. Bush’s Florida win in 2000 came down to 537 votes, not 10,000.

 Consider Georgia, where a recount will be conducted after being triggered by the narrow margin of victory.
 Let's say that the recount determines that there's one extra Trump vote out of every 10,000 ballots cast, a remarkable finding.